x-team/symphony-tutorial/README.md

 07. Your turn!
 -----

-In this tutorial you've learnd to setup the most basic site, grab the __mywebsite__ ensemble on this tutorial and build something upon it.
+In this tutorial you've learnd to setup the most basic site, now grab the __mywebsite__ ensemble on this tutorial and build something upon it.

 You are welcome to make a fork and open a PR to include your own ideas :)